embatty/KL_2025/course_modules_2025/Alignment_&_VariantCalling/AlignmentAndVariantCalling.md

 ## Data Preparation <a name="dataprep"></a>

 We will map Illumina short read data from a strain of _Klebsiella pneumoniae_.
-The data files you will need (read files, and a reference genome) are already downloaded for you and are in the `AlignmentAndVariantCalling` directory wherever you placed the downloaded data.
+The data files you will need (read files, and a reference genome) are already downloaded for you and are in the `data` subdirectory of the `AlignmentAndVariantCalling` directory.

 <details>
     <summary>Downloading data</summary>